tongilcoto/ryanair/readme.md

 ## Initial data configuration

 With such a a wide range of possibilities as a flight booking flow, this exercise uses a defaults data configuration file, in order to reduce data at the test case definition.
-Just for example names of all passengers
+Just for example, names of all passengers

 ## TDD